 - Each speaker may address the meeting for 3 minutes.
 The Chair has the authority to grant additional time, if requested by a speaker, for good cause.

-- Speakers wishing to display visual materials through the City's audiovisual system must provide the materials to City staff for screening no later than 5:00 P.M. five days before the meeting.
-For example, for a Monday meeting, the materials must be provided to City staff by 5:00 P.M. on the preceding Wednesday.
+- Speakers wishing to display visual materials through the City's audiovisual system must provide the materials to City staff for screening no later than 12:00 P.M. the day of the meeting.
 The materials submitted will be reviewed by the City Clerk (or designee) to ensure that (1) the materials are in a format capable of broadcast or presentation over the City's audiovisual system; (2) the materials relate to a permitted purpose under Paragraph C above; and (3) the material is legally appropriate for broadcast over the audiovisual system and/or cable system.
 Visual materials include any visual or textual items that are to be displayed through the audiovisual system irrespective of their specific format or media.
 This includes, without limitation, photographs, audio and video presentations, charts, computer presentations, computer screen images, posters and fliers, whether in physical or electronic format.
 Once the materials have been submitted for review, they cannot be changed before the meeting.
-Notwithstanding the foregoing, the Chair may allow a speaker to utilize the City's audiovisual system to display a limited number (no more than three) of non-electronic, physical documents (e.g., photographs of potholes), provided that the documents are presented to the Clerk for review under Paragraph G above, before the documents are displayed.
+Notwithstanding the foregoing, the Chair may allow a speaker to utilize the City's audiovisual system to display a limited number (no more than three) of nonelectronic, physical documents (e.g., photographs of potholes), provided that the documents are presented to the Clerk for review under Paragraph G above, before the documents are displayed.

 - Speakers using visual materials are subject to the same time limitation set forth in Paragraph F above.